Pingasmaster/archInstall/README.md

 # archInstall
 How to install arch linux from scratch, because people need something working and clear.
 This guide was inspired by [arch linux official guide](https://wiki.archlinux.org/title/Installation_guide), and [this one](https://itsfoss.com/install-arch-linux/).
 All the credits are theirs, I just added some more explanations and tips.
+[ENTER] is a press of the enter key.
 ## Prerequisites:
 - 1 hour of time, and some basic knowledge of computers
 - Knowing how to follow instructions, don't miss a step, that's gonna create problems for sure